payolapayments/payola/README.md

 end
 ```

-Each sellable model requires three attributes and a method:
+Each sellable model requires three attributes:

 * `price`, (attribute) an amount in USD cents
 * `permalink`, (attribute) a human-readable slug that is exposed in the URL
 * `name`, (attribute) a human-readable name exposed on product pages

-* `redirect_path`, (method, called with the sale as the only argument) where Payola should redirect the user after a successful sale
+You can implement the method `redirect_path` to tell Payola where to redirect the buyer's browser after a successful sale.
+By default it will redirect to `/`.

-When people buy your product, Payola records information in `Payola::Sale` records, and will record history if you have the `paper_trail` gem installed. **It is highly recommended to install paper_trail**.
+When people buy your product, Payola records information in `Payola::Sale` records and will record history if you have the `paper_trail` gem installed. **It is highly recommended to install paper_trail**.

 ### Checkout Button